ksaadDE/usefulscripts/README.md

 # Useful Scripts & Notes
 This repository contains some funny scripts.
 I write them all the time, they make my daily tasks very easy.
 Further I am taking some notes on things that I came across.
 Despite I use some scripts only once, you may have a good day when you can use a out of the box solution ;)
+Keep in mind: this is public stuff only.
+I have a lot of projects and experiences that I do not publish.

 ### Github Repo Downloader
 Download all your repos from Github, while maintaining the original datetimes (upload, edit etc).